minchi19/chat-code-interpreter/README.md

 - **`Dockerfile`**: Contains the instructions to build the Docker image for this application.
 - **`requirements.txt`**: Lists the Python packages required to run the application.
 - **`README.md`**: Documentation for setting up and using the project.
-- **`data/`** (Optional): This folder can be used to store uploaded CSV files during the app's operation, though this is not strictly necessary if files are processed directly from the user upload.